Share

 Choosing the right sprayer is one of the most consequential equipment decisions for an organic farmer.
 In organic systems, sprayers apply jeevamrutha, panchagavya, neem-based sprays, liquid vermicompost, and biostimulants — not synthetic pesticides.
 This changes the calculus: contamination from chemical residues is a real risk, coverage precision matters more, and equipment that is easy to clean thoroughly is non-negotiable.

-Types of Knapsack Sprayers
+What Are the Types of Knapsack Sprayers?

 Manual Knapsack Sprayer (16L) — ₹800–1,500